Home equity loans: borrow against your home

 Pro Tip

-Per HGTV, the top three improvements that net the highest return on investment are a garage door replacement (193.9%), steel entry door replacement (188.1% cost recouped) and manufactured stone veneer (153.2%).
+Per HGTV, the top three improvements that net the highest return on investment are a garage door replacement (193%), steel entry door replacement (188% cost recouped) and manufactured stone veneer (153%).

 Home equity loan down payments

 With home equity loans, there’s good news: no down payment is needed.
 This time around, you're borrowing against the value of what you already own, which makes accessing funds much easier.
 The funds from a home equity loan are also incredibly versatile.
-For example, you can use them as a down payment on a second home or even an investment property.
+For example, you could use them as a down payment on a second home or even an investment property.

 Home equity loan mortgage insurance